 Cart Product Image

 WooCommerce includes thumbnail images of each product your customer has added to their order on the cart template.
-Our plugin lets you remove these images without writing any code.
 Learn more about how to remove cart product images.

 Cart Product Link